smolegz/tp/docs/DeveloperGuide.md

 }
 ```

+How the `InputHistory` index-pointer works:
+- Whenever a new command has been entered, the command is added into the list.
+The index-pointer is set to the **size** of the `ArrayList` (i.e. it is pointing towards an empty slot in the `ArrayList`).

+- During a Up key press, the index-pointer is decremented by one (i.e. it is pointing towards an earlier command in the history).

+- During a Down key press, the index-pointer is incremented by one (i.e. it is point towards a later command in the history).

 #### Design Considerations
 - Single Responsibility Principle
-  - `CommandBox` and `InputHistory` are gathered together as the two classes share the responsibilities of receiving and retrieving user inputs within the text field, respectively, hence increasing the overall cohesion of Ui components.
+  - `CommandBox` and `InputHistory` are gathered together as the two classes share the responsibilities of receiving and retrieving user inputs within the text field, hence increasing the overall cohesion of Ui components.

 - `inputHistory` is set as a private variable as no other class should have access to the internal of the class, except `CommandBox` itself.
 This allows encapsulation and information-hiding from other classes.
 Setter and Getter methods of `InputHistory` such as `decrementIndex()`, `incrementIndex()` and `addToInputHistory()` etc. serve as functions to retrieve and modify the value of the class.

-- Both `InputHistory#decrementIndex()` and `inputHistory#incrementIndex()` are designed with guard clauses to prevent the index pointer from dropping below zero and exceeding beyond the bounds of the `ArrayList<String>`.
+- Both `InputHistory#decrementIndex()` and `inputHistory#incrementIndex()` are designed with guard clauses to prevent the index pointer from reducing below zero or exceeding beyond the bounds of the `ArrayList<String>`.

 - Alternative Design
   - Currently, the implementation of `InputHistory` consists of an `ArrayList<String>` that stores all previously typed commands.
 An alternative solution to using an ArrayList would be LinkedList.
 However, LinkedList is not adopted as Java's LinkedList is implemented as Doubly-linked list which causes more memory overhead than ArrayList.
 Moreover, due to regular access of elements in the collection, ArrayList is a better design decision as its `get` operation runs in constant time O(1), as compared to LinkedList `get` O(n).
-Other methods such as `remove` and `search` etc. were not considered in the design decision as these operations are not needed for implementing `InputHistory`, but maybe relevant for future extensions to the class.
+Other methods such as `remove` and `search` etc. were not considered in the design decision as these operations are not needed for implementing `InputHistory`, but may be relevant for future extensions to the class.

 --------------------------------------------------------------------------------------------------------------------